Ta'ang National Liberation Army: Armed conflict

-Since its creation the TNLA has been frequently engaged in clashes with local armed militias established by the State Peace and Development Council junta, that are often involved in drug trafficking.
+Since its creation, the TNLA has been frequently engaged in clashes with local armed militias established by the State Peace and Development Council junta, which are often involved in drug trafficking.

 From 2009 to 2011, more aggressive attempts by the Tatmadaw to subordinate groups in the region led to an increase in direct clashes with the TNLA, as well as with the KIA and the MNDAA.
 Fighting between the TNLA and government troops then reached a new high in 2013 and 2014, leading to the death of 200 people and the displacement of more than 4,000 inhabitants.
 In November 2016, Northern Alliance forces launched coordinated attacks on military targets in northern Shan State and briefly took control of a portion of the Mandalay-Muse Highway.
 In November 2017, the TNLA attacked two Burma Army bases in Namhsan.

 After joining the Nationwide Ceasefire Agreement in October 2015, the RCSS/Shan State Army-South began expanding its operations towards the China border, thus encroaching on territories controlled by the TNLA.
 Hostilities between the two groups broke out in November 2015 after RCSS forces ambushed TNLA soldiers near Namkham.
 The two groups engaged in regular skirmishes in the following years.
 In late 2020, fighting escalated again.
 In 2021, the TNLA, in cooperation with the Shan State Progress Party (SSPP), managed to register gains against RCSS troops, forcing them to withdraw south of the Mandalay-Muse Highway before pushing them back to their strongholds near the Thailand-Myanmar border.

 Alliances

-The TNLA has long been allied with the KIO/KIA, with whom it maintains close ties and cooperates militarily.
-However, in recent years, the group has increasingly turned towards the SSPP, which fought alongside it against the RCSS, as well as the UWSA, which supplies it with weapons.
+The TNLA has long been allied with the KIO/KIA, with which it maintains close ties and cooperates militarily.
+More recently, the group has turned to the SSPP, which fought alongside it against the RCSS, as well as the UWSA, which supplies it with weapons.
 In May 2018, the TNLA opened its first liaison office in Pangkham, the de facto capital of Wa State.
-This turnaround has led to a deterioration in relations with the KIA, coupled with mutual accusations of mistreatment of the local populations.
-Tensions with the SSPP over the control and administration of territories liberated from the junta have also arose in several occasions.
+This led to a deterioration in relations with the KIA, coupled with mutual accusations of mistreatment of the local population.
+Tensions with the SSPP over the control and administration of territories liberated from the junta have also arisen.